This plan covers:

 macOS Big Sur 11.1 requires users to permit "Screen Recording" in order for DisplayLink devices to work properly.
 The message is generated by the OS and the screen is not actually being recorded by DisplayLink.
 Approving it enables the DisplayLink Manager App to access the pixels it needs to render a mirrored or extended screens, and send the pixels over USB from your computer to the DisplayLink display.
 It does not send any data or pixels back to DisplayLink.

-2. Uninstall the classic DisplayLink driver if you have it on your computer.
-Download the DisplayLink Manager App and install it from the ZIP file
+Download the driver first.
+Uninstall the classic DisplayLink driver if you have it on your computer.
+Download the DisplayLink Manager App and install it from the ZIP file.

-3. Navigate in Finder to Applications and then open DisplayLink Manager
+Navigate in Finder to Applications and then open DisplayLink Manager.

 Note: this is not compulsory but recommended to save you from repeating each time you login.

-5. Now connect the peripheral with DisplayLink technology and navigate to your System Preferences to open Security & Privacy
+Now connect the peripheral with DisplayLink technology and navigate to your System Preferences to open Security & Privacy.

 1).
 Please select “Privacy” tab